RianQuenlin/Dont-Share-Nazi-Bullshit/README.md

 # Don't Share Nazi Bullshit!

-This is simply a guide on NOT spreading extremist propaganda.
-Though it focuses on not sharing Nazi bullshit, it can (and should) be applied to any and all extremist content regardless of what ideology it aligns with, be it social, political, or religious.
+This is simply a guide on *not* spreading extremist propaganda even for mockery.
+Though it focuses on not sharing Nazi bullshit, its principles can (and should) be applied to any and all extremist content regardless of what ideology it aligns with, be it social, political, or religious.

 ## Don't post Nazi memes, comics, social media posts, or articles.

 How often do you see people posting comics by Stonetoss, screenshots of Nazi hot takes on Twitter, or Nazi memes and saying how horrible it is?
 Too often, I wager.
 By sharing extremist propaganda in any form, you are spreading their message and ideology for them.
-To avoid spreading Nazi propaganda, you simply have to NOT spread it, this means...
+To avoid spreading Nazi bullshit, you simply have to NOT publicly spread it, this means...

 - Don't link to it.
 - Don't share it.